- Over 500 hours of private tuition, classroom and homeschooling experience

 ''Theo helped my daughter understand and analyse her English course work texts and prepare for her exam.
 His tutoring sessions helped boost her interest in the drama and novels and lift her confidence in dealing with the type of questions she would encounter.''
 (Teresa, mother of an A-level English student)

-"Thank you for your hard-work and dedication tutoring [my son]" (Ming, mother of an O-level English and History student in Singapore)
+''Thank you for your patience, endurance and talent which help Sing to be better and better.''
+(Ming, mother of an O-level English and History student in Singapore)